-16. Are you aware of any knowledge transfer/skills upgrade models implemented by the BiH government, academia, or non-governmental sector?
+- 16. Are you aware of any knowledge transfer/skills upgrade models implemented by the BiH government, academia, or non-governmental sector?
 If yes, which ones?

-17. Are you aware of any knowledge transfer/skills upgrade models applied in other countries with large diasporas that proved to be useful but are not yet used in BiH?
+PROBE: Do you think these models are useful?
+PROBE: Can these models be further improved?
+If yes, how? - 17.
+Are you aware of any knowledge transfer/skills upgrade models applied in other countries with large diasporas that proved to be useful but are not yet used in BiH?
 If yes, which ones?
 Would such models be applicable in BiH?